KaviHShah/Intro-to-Python/materials/12-numpy-array-and-pandas-dataframes-wa.md

 In reality you should almost ALWAYS plot your dataset to see what it looks like before doing any analysis.
 In the next section we will explore plotting, however for this exercise:

-* Load in the data in the CSV into a 'pandas' dataframe
+* Load the data in the CSV into a 'pandas' dataframe

 * What does the dataset show?